mongodb-developer/SocialStats/README.md

 # SocialStats

-This project is still very much a work in progress.
+This project is a work in progress.
 I will update the readme as the project develops.

 ## Project Goals